stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 * A text editor that understands Go, such as [Atom](https://atom.io/)
 * [Git](https://git-scm.com/), for version control

-To develop Web applications, you will also need some other pieces of software:
+To develop Web applications with Buffalo, you will also need some other pieces of software:

 * [Node.js](https://nodejs.org/), the run-time for JavaScript
 * A database, such as [SQLite](https://sqlite.org/) or [PostgreSQL](https://www.postgresql.org/)